sjbennett123/polarlarp/content/_index.md

 - Install the app.
 Ask to be invited to the Dropbox folder.
 This will syncronize all of the Writeups and Resources to your computer.
 - This is going to be more than you need,  you are probably only going to look at this months stuff but you might need to read some background that we don't have on the website yet.
 - Don't delete other people's stuff. 💣 **I'm looking at you Ken Courtney! 💣**
-- Use the standard writeup format that we all are using for your writeups.
-I know you have a special style.
-Do it like this please.
-- People will review your work.
-Before you send it over to them, look at our tips page to make sure it's a good process for you and for them.
-- When reviewing someone's work make sure you follow our tips page while doing it.
-Remember they tried their best.

 ## [Google Hangouts - Weekly Writer Checkin](https://meet.google.com/iak-gnhk-ork?authuser=0&hs=122)